-The American Presence Post in Lyon’s consular district comprises both the Auvergne-Rhône-Alpes and Bourgogne-Franche-Comté regions.
+The American Presence Post in Lyon’s consular district comprises both the Auvergne-Rhône-Alpes (AURA) and Bourgogne-Franche-Comté (BFC) regions.
 Geographically speaking, it represents almost 25% of France, with an estimated 11 million people (more than 16% of France’s total population) larger than the total population of nearby Switzerland.
 Two important mountain ranges are found in the region: the Auvergne volcanoes and the Alps.

 Auvergne-Rhône-Alpes borders Italy and Switzerland. and as an important European economic crossroads, is France’s manufacturing and industrial regional leader.
 Its capital city, Lyon, is France’s second largest metropole and commercial center.
 The region benefits from the presence of top universities and trade schools, research and technology centers as well as industrial centers.
 Lyon has the largest number of university students in France after Paris.
 It ranks first in energy production and second in chemicals, mechanical construction, and the electrical industry.
 Pharmaceuticals, biotechnologies, information technologies, artificial intelligence, and nanotechnologies are also large economic sectors.
 The United States is the largest foreign investor in the region with over 800 majority U.S.-owned companies creating over 40,000 jobs!